Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/research-program-for-literacy-without-sound/essay.md

 ## Why this belongs in the infrastructure initiative

-This document belongs here because it is a bridge between the science argument and the practical work needed to study it.
+It belongs here because it is a bridge between the science argument and the practical work needed to study it.

 It translates the scientific framing into: